new-xmon-df/arduxmon-iot-projects/README.md

      - Interfaces: GPIO, SPI, I2C, UART, PWM, ADC
      - Memory: 80 KB RAM, 1 MB Flash
 3. **Uses in my Projects**:
    Both ESP boards have been used in various projects to control sensors, send data to the cloud, receive remote commands, and automate tasks.
 Their ease of programming, low power consumption, and active development community make them indispensable tools for implementing IoT solutions.
 Throughout this section, I will explore in detail how we have maximized the capabilities of these boards to create intelligent and connected systems that meet the needs of our users.

-4. **Boards Used in my Projects**: In this section, I will detail the specific boards that I have used in my IoT projects.
+    In this section, I will detail the specific boards that I have used in my IoT projects.
 Each of these boards has been selected for its particular features and capabilities to meet the requirements of each project.

     - **[WEMOS S2 MINI:](Boards/WEMOS_S2_MINI/README.md)**
       This board uses the **ESP32-S2**, offering an alternative with higher performance and advanced features such as native USB and increased RAM and Flash compared to the ESP8266.